The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation

-To complement this collective view, we also measure inequality from the perspective of individual behavior.
-For each individual $u \in U$, we compute an individual Gini index $G_u$, applying Equation \ref{eq:gini} to $D_u$ (the visits made by $u$).
+To complement this collective view, we also measure inequality from the perspective of individual behaviour.
+For each individual $u \in U$, we calculate an individual Gini coefficient $G_u$, applying Equation \ref{eq:gini} to $D_u$ (the visits made by $u$).
 That is, we compute the inequality in how frequently each venue is visited by the individual.
-The average individual Gini index is then given by:
+The average individual Gini coefficient is then given by:

 which captures the typical inequality in venue usage across individuals.